Clean invalid HTML

 Function: Clean invalid HTML

-- HTML (STRING): The raw HTML content you want to clean.
-This input is required.
+- HTML: The raw HTML code (as text) that you want to clean.
+This is a required input.

 -